 Read on for more detail ...

-The RIU's interest in public sector regulation began with a scoping study in 2000.
+The RIU's first publication in this area was a scoping study in 2000.
 Its Executive Summary is here.
 There then followed a number of reports including;

 The NAO published a useful progress report two years later: Reducing Bureaucracy for Public Sector Front Line Staff.

-Further information about the RIU, better regulation, deregulation and all that may be found via the Better Regulation menu on the home page.
+Further information about the RIU, better regulation, deregulation and all that may be found in the Deregulation section of this website.

 Baroness Onora O’Neill published a magnificent critique of public sector regulation in A View from "Near Abroad".
 It is well worth reading the whole article but here are some extracts which summarise her argument: